joymathews/medicine-book/README.md

 To Start locally use the command firebase emulators:start then in another tab npm run serve:frontend, both commands have to be executed from root directory

+Adding a line to for github action test